department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/exploratory-2024/research-findings.md

 -   The debt I had or currently have is over $1,000: 1

-VA debt resolution attitudinal “I have taken steps to resolve this debt”
+**VA debt resolution attitudinal: “I have taken steps to resolve this debt”**

 -   1 - I have not been active in resolving this debt at all: